Still Not Getting Any...: Background and production

-Simple Plan released their debut album No Pads, No Helmets...Just Balls in March 2002 through major labels Lava and Atlantic Records.
+Simple Plan released their debut album, No Pads, No Helmets...Just Balls, in March 2002 through major labels Lava and Atlantic Records.
 It was promoted with support slots for Sugar Ray, Blink-182, Green Day and Avril Lavigne, and went on two stints of the Warped Tour, leading up at August 2003.
 Due to the frequent touring schedule, the band had around three months to write ten new songs for their next album.
 Drummer Chuck Comeau and vocalist Pierre Bouvier argued frequently as a result of the short time they had.
-The pair wrote material in Vancouver, Canada and recorded demos using the Reason software.
+The pair wrote material in Vancouver, Canada, and recorded demos using the Reason software.
 By the end of the year, they had 10–15 rough ideas for new songs.
-In January and February 2004, they went on a co-headlining tour with MxPx, ad following its conclusion, the band began recording their next album.
+In January and February 2004, they went on a co-headlining tour with MxPx; after the tour, the band began recording their next album.

-Sessions were held at Studio Piccolo in Montreal, Canada with producer Bob Rock.
+Sessions were held at Studio Piccolo in Montreal, Canada, with producer Bob Rock.
 Him and Eric Helmkamp acted as engineers; Helmkamp and Mathieu Roberge served as digital engineers.
 Rock explained to the band upon meeting them that he wanted to do "The Black Album, but with our songs", as Bouvier described.
 He expanded on this, saying the record had a "really clean yet intense and powerful sound."
 Subsequently, the band went with a bigger and more open drum sound, with Rock using as many as five different microphone placements for the kick drum alone.
 The band briefly took a break to play two shows in July and August, before finishing the album in September.
 The recordings were mixed by Randy Staub with assistance from Zach Blackstone at Warehouse Studios in Vancouver, Canada.
 George Marino mastered the album at Sterling Sound.